nbrest/kamehouse/kamehouse-groot/README.md

 * Manage tomcat.
 Wrapper over tomcat's `/manager` app. `start/stop/deploy/undeploy` all kamehouse modules in the local server and all servers at once
 * Start and stop tomcat
 * Git pull from all my repos, both in local and all servers
-* Re generate video and audio playlists in the media server when adding new media files
 * Tail logs in the local server
 * Trigger kamehouse-shell scripts on the server over https
 * Reboot the server